Our Programs

 • Business and leadership training

-• Permaculture certification
+• Permaculture certification (2-week sessions)

 • Warm Data hosting